Darwin's frog: Diet

 The diet of R. darwinii's consists of detritivore, herbivore, and carnivore invertebrates.
 It has been observed to consume each type of invertebrate at a percentage consistent with their prevalence in the environment.
 The percentage at which carnivorous invertebrates are consumed is lower than herbivore or detritivore invertebrates.
 This difference can be explained because spiders are the predominant type of carnivore invertebrate prey that R. darwinii encounters.
 These spiders are able to evade the predation of R. darwinii effectively due to their evasion ability.

 In the habitats where R. darwinii have been observed, there seem to be relatively high percentages of herbivore invertebrates.
 This could mean that R. darwinii seek environments with enriched herbivore invertebrates as a food source.

-R. darwinii style of predation has been characterized as "sit and wait".
+Rhinoderma darwinii style of predation has been characterized as "sit and wait".
 This method seems to conserve energy and allows R. darwinii to evade predators effectively.

 Reproduction

 Male R. darwinii will call to attract females in an attempt to mate.
 It has even been shown that male R. darwinii will call when brooding.
 R. darwinii use non-linear vocal phenomena (NLP) in order to attract and communicate with mates.
-Darwin’s frog has been shown to have distinct mating patterns based on population and body size.
+Darwin's frog has been shown to have distinct mating patterns based on population and body size.
 More research needs to be conducted in order to further explore the mating of R. darwinii.However, no brooding males have been observed copulating with females.

-Additionally, females will generally lay 4-10 eggs at a time.
-Males can brood 5-8 tadpoles at a time.
+Additionally, females will generally lay 4–10 eggs at a time.
+Males can brood 5–8 tadpoles at a time.
 In certain cases, the female R. darwinii can lay up to forty eggs in a single leaf litter.